echavet/MitsubishiCN105ESPHome/README.md

 ### New Features

+- Support Fahrenheit users better by mapping unit conversions to Mitsubishi's "creative" math, ensuring that HomeAssistant and external thermostats stay in sync.
+Thanks [@ams2990](https://github.com/ams2990) and [@dsstewa](https://github.com/dsstewa)!
 - Additional components for supported units: vane orientation (fully supporting the Swicago map), compressor frequency for energy monitoring, and i-see sensor.
-- Additional diagnostic sensors for understanding the behavior of the indoor units while in AUTO mode
+- Additional diagnostic sensors for understanding the behavior of the indoor units while in AUTO mode.
-- Additional sensors for power usage and outdoor temperature (not supported by all units)
+- Additional sensors for power usage and outdoor temperature (not supported by all units).
 - Code is divided into distinct concerns for better readability.
 - Extensive logging for easier troubleshooting and development.
 - Ongoing refactoring to further improve the code quality.